Battle of Moscow: Wearing down

 From 31 October to 13–15 November, the Wehrmacht high command stood down while preparing to launch a second offensive towards Moscow.
-Although Army Group Centre still possessed considerable nominal strength, its fighting capabilities had thoroughly diminished because of wear and fatigue.
+Although Army Group Centre still possessed considerable nominal strength, its fighting capabilities had been vitiated by wear and fatigue.
 While the Germans were aware of the continuous influx of Soviet reinforcements from the east as well as the presence of large reserves, given the tremendous Soviet casualties, they did not expect the Soviets to be able to mount a determined defense.
 But in comparison to the situation in October, Soviet rifle divisions occupied a much stronger defensive position: a triple defensive ring surrounding the city and some remnants of the Mozhaisk line near Klin.
 Most of the Soviet field armies now had a multilayered defense, with at least two rifle divisions in second echelon positions.
 Artillery support and sapper teams were also concentrated along major roads that German troops were expected to use in their attacks.
 There were also many Soviet troops still available in reserve armies behind the front.
 Finally, Soviet troops—and especially officers—were now more experienced and better prepared for the offensive.

 By 15 November 1941, the ground had finally frozen, solving the mud problem.
 The armored Wehrmacht spearheads, consisting of 51 divisions, could now advance, with the goal of encircling Moscow and linking up near the city of Noginsk, east of the capital.
 To achieve this objective, the German Third and Fourth Panzer Groups needed to concentrate their forces between the Volga Reservoir and Mozhaysk, then proceed past the Soviet 30th Army to Klin and Solnechnogorsk, encircling the capital from the north.
 In the south, the Second Panzer Army intended to bypass Tula, still held by the Red Army, and advance to Kashira and Kolomna, linking up with the northern pincer at Noginsk.
 The German 4th Field Army in the centre were to "pin down the troops of the Western Front."